What you need to know

 - Request a copy of this transcript from the Registrar's Office to show to the MIT transfer credit examiner.

-- Bring your completed Request for Additional Credit Form to the MIT transfer credit examiner for approval, and submit your approved form to us in Room 5-117.
+- Bring your completed Transfer Credit Request Form to the MIT transfer credit examiner for approval, and submit your approved form to us in Room 5-117.

 What you need to do — HASS transfer credit

 Generally, subjects taken outside of MIT are only eligible for HASS elective credit with the HASS transfer credit examiner’s approval.